CAS Return to Work Plan

 Each employee should sign the notification letter to confirm that they understand the required procedures and have completed the required online training, and then return it to the Unit HR Contact.
 Signed copies of the notification letters should not be sent to CAS HR; they should be retained at the unit level.

 - Unit HR contacts should continue to submit the Daily COVID-19 Census Report to CAS HR Office by 10:00 a.m. each day.
-Please note that all unit employees must be included in the daily census reports, regardless of whether they have been approved to be on campus by the CAS Office of the Dean or the Office of Research.
+Please note that all unit employees must be included in the daily census reports.

 Effective communication can help us ensure that all employees returning to work are prepared to follow guidelines that can limit the risk of infection.